btayfur/artificial-ground-motion/README.md

 ## License

-This project was created for academic purposes.
+This project is created for academic purposes.
 Contributions and pull requests are warmly welcomed.

 ## How to cite